Making a Difference that Lasts!

 Published January 18, 2018 by Abdikarim Khalif Olow

 Twenty-three-year-old Mohamed Ahmed Khalif lives in Danwadag village of Afmadow town with his family of nine.
 The income that Mohamed’s father makes as a casual labor and a shepherd is barely enough to access their livelihood needs.
 When he came of age, Mohamed decided to share the responsibility of supporting the family with his father, but years of looking for a job were of no avail.

-Mohamed uses the donkey cart to sell firewood and and distribute water to the villagers making a daily profit of about 350,000 Somali shillings (equivalent to USD 15).
+Mohamed uses the donkey cart to sell firewood and distribute water to the villagers making a daily profit of about 350,000 Somali shillings (equivalent to USD 15).
 The family uses the money to cover their basic needs and to pay the children’s school fees.
-Driving his donkey cart around the village to sell deliver and sell water, firewood and sometimes vegetables not only helps Mohamed make an income but it keeps him busy and prevents him from getting himself in less than ideal situations.
+Driving his donkey cart around the village to sell and deliver water, firewood and sometimes vegetables not only helps Mohamed make an income but it keeps him busy and prevents him from getting himself in precarious situations.

 “Although the cash transfer initiative was very helpful, as a family we realized that this assistance can be a once-in-a-lifetime opportunity and very temporary.
 So my family decided to plan a more lasting improvement to finally lift ourselves out of poverty."
 Mohamed said

 "I was beginning to lose hope, I never thought that I will be able to earn an income and contribute to my family’s livelihood and my sibling's education.
 But I am able to do that now thanks to the project assistance” he continued.